 These design elements address many aspects of the site’s rich history, and look to the future with proposed parks and buildings.
 It is the revelation of historical elements and the future activation of a very important site in Chicago that help this project tell the story of succession.

-Scott Hefner, Ian Zapata, William Sendor
+Scott Hefner, Ian Zapata, and William Sendor

 Research Triangle Park and Charlotte Offices